lambdaexec/lambdaexec/README.md

 ## Hi there👋
-## This is LambdaTech, a malware maker
+## This is LambdaTech, a malware tester and maker

 <!--
 **lambdaexec/lambdaexec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.